Pooling and Semantic Shift: The Fundamental Challenges in Long Text Embedding and Retrieval: A New Lens on Representation Collapse and Anisotropy

 \subsection{Impact on Downstream Retrieval and Revisiting Anisotropy}

-Anisotropy in embedding spaces—where vectors collapse into a narrow cone—is often reported to be harmful to downstream tasks such as retrieval.
-However, empirical findings are mixed: some work finds clear negative impacts\citep{gao2018representation, huang2021whiteningbert}, while others observe little to no degradation\citep{ait2023anisotropy}.
-Our earlier results (Figure~\ref{fig:mpd_across_models}) also show that some models (e.g. e5-large) exhibit stronger anisotropy than others (e.g. all-mpnet) but do not perform worse on retrieval benchmarks.
-This suggests that anisotropy per se is not always harmful; the missing piece is \emph{when} and \emph{why} it becomes problematic.
+Anisotropy in embedding spaces, where vectors collapse into a narrow cone, is often reported to be harmful to downstream tasks such as retrieval.
+However, empirical findings are mixed: some work finds clear negative impacts\citep{gao2018representation, huang2021whiteningbert, gao2021simcse}, while others observe little to no degradation\citep{ait2023anisotropy}.

-Building on our semantic shift perspective, we hypothesize that anisotropy is harmful primarily when it is induced by strong semantic shift, not when it is mainly caused by length-induced collapse.
+Building on our theoretical analysis, we hypothesize that anisotropy is harmful primarily when it is induced by a strong semantic shift.
 To test this, we conduct retrieval experiments on the same corpora and concatenation patterns.